VAUsIGT/VoiceMessenger/README.md

-# VoiceMessenger
+## VoiceMessenger
-For pc to pc speaking
+For local pc to pc speaking

+install pyaudio before.